Tom Alberg left this world on August 5, 2022. You may read more about his extraordinary life here.

 He was past chair of the Washington State Technology Alliance, the Discovery Institute, and the Pacific Science Center and past president of Intiman Theater in Seattle.
 He was co-chair of the capital campaign for the Computer Science and Engineering Department’s building at the University of Washington and of ACES Northwest Network, a coalition of businesses supporting the implementation of autonomous, connected, electric and shared vehicles in the region.
 He served on the boards of TechNet Northwest, the Pacific Science Center, and Challenge Seattle.
 He was formerly a member of President Obama’s National Advisory Council on Innovation and Entrepreneurship.
 He was also on the Investment Committee of the Seattle Foundation.
 He was also previously ranked number 12 of the 35 most influential business leaders in the Seattle area by Puget Sound Business Journal.

 Tom was an avid sailor, and he joined forces with celebrated winemaker Mike Januik to build the Novelty Hill Januik winery in nearby Woodinville, Washington.
 He was also one of the principal participants in the development of the Four Seasons Hotel in downtown Seattle.
 He and his wife, Judi Beck, also founded Oxbow Farm and Conservation Center.

-A graduate of Ballard High School in Seattle, Tom attended Harvard College, where he graduated cum laude.
-He then received his law degree from Columbia Law School where he was an editor of the Columbia Law Review.
+Tom was a graduate of Ballard High School in Seattle, and he attended Harvard College, where he graduated cum laude.
+He received his law degree from Columbia Law School, where he was an editor of the “Columbia Law Review.”